 Robertson’s choice of imagery is no mistake.
 He’s using the most extreme stuff he can think of in his already violent mind to make atheists feel uncomfortable about being American’s.
 Robertson, though a fool in his own right – is not unintelligent, he’s actually well educated and understands a thing or two about people – he just lacks the empathy to employ what he knows effectively.

 Robertson wants you to feel alienated, like this might actually happen to you – to give you something to fear.
-He also believes that all atheists are bleeding hear liberals who don’t have guns in the home, something he’s misguided on, so he believes we’d be unprotected from home invaders who are assumed to be gun toting Christians (and that makes sense, since the majority of the prison population consists of Christians and almost no atheists committing violent crimes).
+He also believes that all atheists are bleeding hear liberals who don’t have guns in the home and do not purchase everything AR15 related, something he’s misguided on, so he believes we’d be unprotected from home invaders who are assumed to be gun toting Christians (and that makes sense, since the majority of the prison population consists of Christians and almost no atheists committing violent crimes).

 I hope he doesn’t inspire anyone, because it almost feels like a warning.